In a NutshellThere are many lenders that offer loans to active-duty and retired military members and their families. Check out our list.

 You can use a loan to consolidate debt, repair your car, renovate your home, pay for unexpected bills or even go on vacation.
 And if you take out a personal loan, you may not have to pay a sky-high interest rate if you’re covered by the Military Lending Act, which caps APRs at 36% for active duty, active Reserve and certain National Guard personnel, as well as dependents with a valid military identification card.

 But how do you know which loan is right for you?
-We’ve done the heavy lifting and compiled four of the best armed forces loans.
+We’ve done the heavy lifting and compiled three of the best armed forces loans.

 - Best for service members with bad credit: USAA